maurocherchi/ja-chrome-extension/README.md

-Once you have chosen your target client, refined your CV, found the best job platforms, and adjusted your filters, this extension will help you track down and identify the best offers for you. *
+Once you have chosen your target client, refined your CV, found the best job platforms, and adjusted your filters, this extension will help you track down and identify the best offers for you.

-\* 🚧 This feature is under construction.

 ## Manage extension